yangfuyuan/sdk/README.md

 Upgrade Log
 =====================================================================

+2018-05-23 version:1.3.5

+  1.add sync imu or odometry.

+  2.update scan protocol.

 2018-05-23 version:1.3.4

   1.add automatic reconnection if there is an exception

   2.add serial file lock.

 2018-05-14 version:1.3.3